golioth/golioth-zephyr-sdk/samples/dfu/README.rst

 .. code-block:: console

-   $ goliothctl dfu artifact create new.bin --version 1.2.3
+   $ goliothctl dfu artifact create build/zephyr/zephyr.signed.bin --version 1.2.3

 Then create new release consisting of this single firmware and roll it out to all devices in a project: